A Digital Nomad Guide to Havana

 The complaint of its inhabitants is constant but also the joy, the security of its streets and the mildness of the days.
 I really understand why Hemingway spent so much time there.
 It is a place to be inspired.

-Places to Work in Havana
+Best Places to Work in Havana

 When I visited Cuba, I wondered if being a remote worker could be possible in a country with such an out-of-date telecommunications infrastructure.
 There are plenty of places to work but not 100% reliable connection as there isn’t private Internet.
 You will need to purchase an Internet access card at ETECSA Telepunto store.
 It costs 2 CUC per hour and you can purchase cards for 30 minutes up to four hours and reconnect using the same card until all the minutes are used up.
 There are many public wifi hotspots but you will need to use the internet card there.
 The best district for wifi spots is Vedado, where you can find many parks and other hotspots.
 But also areas like Habana Vieja, Miramar and Centro Habana are quite well connected.